 Summary of teaching

-30 hours of blended learning consisting predominantly of intensive, residential workshops with further materials provided via a virtual learning environment supported by a module reading and tutorial support.
+30 hours of blended synchronous and asynchronous resources and intensive workshops and group tutorial in online and/or face-to-face format.
 The workshop is advertised in the AGCAS training calendar as Employability and Career Development Learning.

 Module timing and duration

 Usually runs once a year.
 Details in AGCAS training calendar.